andrew749/vim-bufpaste/README.md

 ## Usage

-BufPaste provides a command `PIB` that will prompt you for a filename for the image to be created.
+BufPaste provides a <leader>ip in vim's insert-mode that will prompt you for a filename for the image to be created.
 Make sure you have an image in the buffer.